gniehaus/blockchain-developer-bootcamp-final-project/README.md

 The current steps of the DAPP:

-1. Attach your digital wallet to the DAPP
+Attach your digital wallet to the DAPP
-2. Purchase a DIV token (only 10k in existence!) by sending eth to the smart contract Ropsten: [0x033E10b9a84ad03e82927C7F508C7f142e3462B2].
+Purchase a DIV token (only 10k in existence!) by sending eth to the smart contract Ropsten: [0x033E10b9a84ad03e82927C7F508C7f142e3462B2].
-3. Your digital wallet address, time of purchase, and amount will be stored in a struct
-4. The owner of the account will pay dividends to all holders of DIV token Only the owner can pay dividends
-  For demo purposes this is based on last block.timestamp, but eventually should be daily
+Your digital wallet address, time of purchase, and amount will be stored in a struct The owner of the account will pay dividends to all holders of DIV token Only the owner can pay dividends For demo purposes this is based on last block.timestamp, but eventually should be daily
-5. If the DIV token is transferred, capture this information the same way as somebody purchasing from the smart contract
-6. On/Off switch if bug is found in the contract
+If the DIV token is transferred, capture this information the same way as somebody purchasing from the smart contract On/Off switch if bug is found in the contract

-**Public Ethereum Account**: 0x35e9328De57f5DF21dfBdE7b0D67672Dd59A26C8
+Public Ethereum Account: 0x35e9328De57f5DF21dfBdE7b0D67672Dd59A26C8

-Dependencies: Node Package Manager npm install @openzeppelin/contracts npm install web3 npm install -g truffle
+Dependencies: Node Package Manager npm install @openzeppelin/contracts npm install web3 npm install -g truffle npm install gh-pages --save-dev

 Start React App on localserver with npm start.

 Run truffle tests with Truffle test